kietly/cs109a/twitter-model.md

 5. ##### Decision Tree/RandomForest with NLP features

 With the addition of NLP features, the DecisionTreeClassifier accuracy improved dramatically.
-The graph shows overfitting starting at depth = 13.
-We will select depth = 12 as the optimal depth.
+The graph shows over fitting starting at depth = 13.
+We will select depth = 12 as the optimal depth for RandomForest.
+The RandomForestClassifier accuracy is lower than decision tree because it is an average result over multiple estimators (DecisionTree).

 ```
 # Base + NLP features